 Pupils need to have set boundaries of behaviour for their own safety and the safety of their peers.
-In our school, we aim to establish these boundaries in a way that helps the child develop a sense of the significance of her own behaviour.
-Unacceptable behaviour is dealt with firmly whilst leaving the inner self of the pupil untouched, i.e. by avoiding sarcasm or words that might humiliate the child.
+In our school, we:

-Restrictions on the pupil's natural impulse to explore and develop their own ideas and concepts are kept to a minimum.
-Sanctions applied in the case of unacceptable behaviour, considering the age and stage of development of the pupil.
+- aim to establish these boundaries in a way that helps the child develop a sense of the significance of her own behaviour.
+Unacceptable behaviour is dealt with firmly whilst leaving the inner self of the pupil untouched, i.e. by avoiding sarcasm or words that might humiliate the child. - Restrictions on the pupil's natural impulse to explore and develop their own ideas and concepts are kept to a minimum.
+Sanctions are applied in the case of unacceptable behaviour, considering the age and stage of development of the pupil.
 The sanctions given at the time the misbehaviour occurs (or soon afterwards), are relevant to the action and are fair.
-The school employs a number of sanctions to enforce the school rules, and to ensure a safe and positive learning environment.
-We employ each sanction appropriately to each individual situation.
+The school employs a number of sanctions to enforce the school rules, Curious Learners.
+Independent Thinkers.
+Happy Children and to ensure a safe and positive learning environment.

-- ✓ We expect pupils to listen carefully to instructions in lessons.
+- ✓ We employ each sanction appropriately to each individual situation. - ✓ We expect pupils to listen carefully to instructions in lessons.
 If they do not do so, we ask them either to move to a place nearer the teacher, or to sit on their own. - ✓ We expect pupils to try their best in all activities.
 If they do not do so, we may ask them to redo a task. - ✓ Children may miss playtimes and use this time to reflect.
-This is called Reflection Time and the child has to think about what they have done.
-The pupil's Head of House in the first instance, or member of SLT for reoccurring reflections, will supervise this missed break time and the child will, where able, write an apology if appropriate.
-If the child is unable to write then a picture can be used or the staff member can scribe for them.
+This is called Reflection Time and the child has to think about what they have done. - ✓ The pupil's class teacher or Head of House in the first instance, or member of SLT for reoccurring reflections, will supervise this missed break time and the child will, where able, write an apology if appropriate. - ✓ If the child is unable to write then a picture can be used or the staff member can scribe for them.
 The staff member will also discuss with them what they did.
-This sanction is used if the behaviour of a child poses a threat to their own or others' emotional or physical well-being and safety and may last several days as necessary so the child learns the
+This sanction is used if the behaviour of a child poses a threat to their own or others' emotional or physical well-being and safety and may last several days as necessary so the child learns the need for appropriate behaviour with others before they return to normal play times; - ✓ The safety of the pupils is paramount in all situations.
+If a pupil's behaviour endangers themselves or the safety of others, the class teacher stops the activity and prevents the pupil from taking part for the rest of that session. - ✓ Parents may be contacted immediately or at the end of the day, depending on the seriousness of the action. - ✓ Major breaches of discipline (physical assault, deliberate damage to property, verbal abuse, persistent disruptive behaviour, child-on-child abuse etc) are dealt with quickly and firmly by the Headmaster. - ✓ The Headmaster or the Deputy Head will be informed if the unreasonable or antisocial behaviour continues and if necessary will call the parents for a meeting about their general behaviour and a daily/weekly behavioural chart or record may be set up by the class teacher and monitored by the Headmaster. - Parents may be asked into school to discuss their child's behaviour.
+In rare cases, letters and phone-calls are made to parents and parents may be asked to temporarily or permanently withdraw their child if the child's behaviour is placing either the child or other children at risk.